Australian Solar Energy Forecasting System

 - ST PASA (30 minute resolution, seven days ahead).

-Forecasts and actuals for aggregated small-scale PV systems as produced by ASEFS2 can be found here.
+Forecasts and actuals for aggregated small-scale (rooftop) PV systems as produced by ASEFS2 can be found here.
 There are several types of estimated actuals produced by ASEFS2, described in the table below.

 Type of Estimated Actuals